HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/Progressive Overload.md

 ---
 ## What to tell
 ### 1
-- Every story requires a starting place that is not good enough and an ending place that is better
+- Every story requires a starting place that is not good enough and an ending place that is better.
 - Notice your errors and misconceptions along the way, face them, and correct them.
 Get your stories straight.
 - Life is what repeats.
 And it's worth getting what repeats right.
 ### 2
 - The ultimate question of Man is not who we are, but who we could be.
-- d
+- I was instrumental in designing the migration path and it was a **smashing success.**
-- d
+- The idea is you operate on the level of what you want to be as well as you possibly can.
 ### 3
 - d
 - d